 Fusible: Fabric can be ironed onto the batting and it fuses the batting to the fabric.

 Cotton: 100% cotton batting is a very traditional batting material that generally has the greatest rate of shrinkage compared to other types of batting.
 Loft, rate of shrinkage and recommended stitch distance can vary drastically between different brands.
 Quilters looking for the maximum crinkle typically use 100% cotton batting.
 Typically available in natural or white.
 Poor quality cotton batting can yellow over time and is most prone to breakdown.
 Vintage quilts are sometimes lumpy because of the batting breaking apart over generations of use.
 Choosing a high quality brand is important for quilts you cherish.
 Cotton batting typically produces the most lint when applying a top stitch (varies by brand).

 Blends: An 80/20 blend is one of the most popular blends on the market however other blend varieties exist.
-The term 80/20 refers to the composition of the batting being 80% polyester and 20% cotton.
+The term 80/20 refers to the composition of the batting being 80% cotton and 20% polyester.
 Other blends may include the blending of a wide range of fibers such as silk, wool, bamboo, recycled plastics and other fibers.
 The general percentages of blend composition is usually disclosed on the packaging or name of the batting.

 Wool: The main concern with wool is if it is washable and how it can be dried.
 If it is not washable then the quilt can never be washed with regular laundry and instead can only be washed with Woolite, dry cleaned only or hand washed and air dried.
 If the wool is not washable the concern is the same as when you accidentally wash a wool sweater and it goes from adult to child size.
 Always consult the manufacturer's label to identify if the wool batting is washable or not.
 100% wool batting is naturally flame retardant, light weight, a super insulator that provides the greatest warmth and naturally breathable.